 Perform searches based on the earliest unreleased version (i.e. next version that is due to be released) of a specified project.
-See alsounreleasedVersions.

-Consider that the "earliest" is determined by the ordering assigned to the versions, not by actual Version Due Dates.
+See alsounreleasedVersions.Note, the "earliest" is determined by the ordering assigned to the versions, not by actual Version Due Dates.

-Syntax

-Supported fields AffectedVersion, FixVersion, custom fields of type Version Supported operators = , != , ~ , !~ , > , >= , < , <= , IS , IS NOT , WAS , WAS IN , WAS NOT , WAS NOT IN , CHANGED Unsupported operators IN , NOT IN Examples Find issues whose FixVersion is the earliest unreleased version of the ABC project: fixVersion = earliestUnreleasedVersion(ABC) Find issues that relate to the earlist unreleased version of the ABC project: affectedVersion = earliestUnreleasedVersion(ABC) or fixVersion = earliestUnreleasedVersion(ABC)
+Syntax earliestUnreleasedVersion(project) Supported fields AffectedVersion, FixVersion, custom fields of type Version Supported operators IN , NOT IN Unsupported operators = , != , ~ , !~ , > , >= , < , <= IS , IS NOT , WAS , WAS IN , WAS NOT , WAS NOT IN , CHANGED elapsed()

+Examples Find issues whose FixVersion is the earliest unreleased version of the ABC project: fixVersion = earliestUnreleasedVersion(ABC) Find issues that relate to the earlist unreleased version of the ABC project: affectedVersion = earliestUnreleasedVersion(ABC) or fixVersion = earliestUnreleasedVersion(ABC)